ircv3/ircv3-specifications/core/message-tags-3.2.md

 Also having semicolon as `\:` makes it easy to split the `<tags>` string by `;` first.

 If a lone `\` exists at the end of an escaped value (with no escape character following it), then there SHOULD be no output character.
-For example, the escaped value `"test\"` should unescape to `"test"`.
+For example, the escaped value `test\` should unescape to `test`.

 ## Rules for naming message tags